andts/tsvldb-2/content/shorts/01-openapi-generator-in-gradle-for-multiple-specs.md

 # The Cause

 In the existing configuration of the project, each generator task used the same folder as a target -- `build/generated/openapi`.
 This worked fine for the API code since each spec was built to a different package and didn't mix.
-But apart from the code, the plugin, for some reason, also generated a pack of project files (like a maven pom.xml, etc).
+However, besides the code, the plugin also generates a set of project files (like maven pom.xml, etc.).
 The code didn't mix due to different packages, but those files did, and each next task was overwriting project files from the previous.
 Because of that, for every build Gradle considered that the generated code (those project files specifically)